The New Orleans Interviews

 As the author of Ending Campus Violence: New Approaches to Prevention and the creator of the Structured Interview for Violence Risk Assessment (SIVRA-35), Dr. Van Brunt is frequently asked to provide a more hands-on, visual depiction of the threat assessment process.

-Over a few days in December of 2013, Dr. Van Brunt and a crew took over a vintage firehouse in the garden district of New Orleans.
-With the help of Sublime Media Group, they recorded two threat assessment interviews and a series of short vignettes.
-We worked with two actors to portray college students who came under the scrutiny of the BIT and are now required by the Dean’s office to complete a threat assessment interview with Dr. Van Brunt.
+Two actors portray college students in two threat assessment interviews and a series of short vignettes.
+These students came under the scrutiny of the BIT and are now required by the Dean’s office to complete a threat assessment interview with Dr. Van Brunt.
 The first video features a student named Stacie who threatened her professor in class.
 The second video features Dustin, an aggressive and defensive veteran student whose abusive relationship becomes public and requires a police response.
 The vignettes are a series of brief clips outlining common missteps when conducting a threat assessment.

 The New Orleans Interviews includes the following: